Marvin Reimann

 • “Das Schweben der Gegenwart als Prozessualität organischen Lebens in der Philosophie des Novalis.”
 Online Conference: Transformation, Referenz, Präsenz.
 Zum Wandel des Gegenwartskonzepts zwischen 1750 und 1800, University of Bonn, 19th February 2021

 • “Voice, Identity, and Myth in Alice Oswald’s Dart.”
-Online Guest Lecture in Dr. Andrea Rummel’s Seminar Ted Hughes and Alice Oswald.
-University of Gießen, 19th January 2021
+Online Guest Lecture in Dr. Andrea Rummel’s Seminar Ted Hughes and Alice Oswald, University of Gießen, 19th January 2021

 • “‘actions are our epochs’: Byron’s Manfred and the Self’s Inability to Advance into the Future.”
 Online Conference: Romantic Futurities (British Association of Romantic Studies, Post-Graduate and Early Career Researchers Conference), 12th–13th June 2020